dotnet/docs-maui/docs/user-interface/images/splashscreen.md

 Once the app is ready for interaction, its splash screen is dismissed.

+In a .NET MAUI app project, a splash screen can be specified in a single location in your app project, and at build time it can be automatically resized to the correct resolution for the target platform and device, and added to your app package.
+This avoids having to manually duplicate and name the splash screen on a per platform basis.
+By default, bitmap (non-vector) image formats are not automatically resized by .NET MAUI.

-Splash screens are a composite of an image and a background color.
-The standard platform image formats are supported, including Scalable Vector Graphics (SVG) files.
+A .NET MAUI splash screen can use any of the standard platform image formats, including Scalable Vector Graphics (SVG) files.

 > [!IMPORTANT]
 > .NET MAUI converts SVG files to PNG files.
 Therefore, when adding an SVG file to your .NET MAUI app project, it should be referenced from XAML or C# with a .png extension.

-.NET MAUI splash screens can be added to your app project by dragging an image into the _Resources\Images_ folder of the project, and setting the build action of the image to **MauiSplashScreen** in the **Properties** window.
+A splash screens can be added to your app project by dragging an image into the _Resources\Images_ folder of the project, and setting the build action of the image to **MauiSplashScreen** in the **Properties** window.
 This creates a corresponding entry in your project file:

 <!-- Todo: The template currently puts the splash screen in Resources, not Resources\Images -->